Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Estimators and asymptotic results

 \subsection{Estimation of spot volatility}

-Since the volatility process $\{\sigma_t^2\}_{t\in [0,T]}$ in \eqref{model-price} is not observable, we start our discussion with the estimation of spot volatility $\sigma_{t}^2$ for any $t\in[0,T]$.
-For the same model \eqref{model-price}, a kernel-based spot volatility estimator was proposed in \cite{LLL2018}, where the empirical characteristic function was used to separate the volatility from the presence of infinite variation jumps.
-We apply the estimator with uniform kernel $K(x) = 1_{\{0< x\leq 1\}}$\footnote{We do not consider a general kernel function for the clarity of exposition and use the uniform kernel since it has the minimum asymptotic variance and is the most widely used one.}, that is
+For model \eqref{model-price}, \cite{LLL2018} proposed a kernel-based spot volatility estimator that uses the empirical characteristic function to separate volatility from infinite-variation jumps.
+We apply this estimator with the uniform kernel $K(x) = 1_{\{0< x\leq 1\}}$\footnote{For clarity of exposition, we do not consider a general kernel function.
+We use the uniform kernel because it has the minimum asymptotic variance and is widely used.}, namely,

-where, $k_n\in \mathbb{Z}^{+}$ is the number of increments used for the estimation, and $u$ is a positive real number.
-For the same reason given in \cite{LLL2018}, the threshold of $\frac{1}{\sqrt{k_n}}$ guarantees that the log function is well-defined and it plays no role asymptotically.
-According to the analyses in \cite{LLL2018}, due to the presence of jump part $L$ in \eqref{model-price}, the spot volatility estimator at time $t \in [0,T]$ suffers a bias term with the form
+where $k_n\in \mathbb{Z}^{+}$ is the number of increments and $u$ is a positive real number.
+As shown by \cite{LLL2018}, the threshold $\frac{1}{\sqrt{k_n}}$ ensures that the logarithm is well-defined and plays no asymptotic role.
+Their analysis shows that the jump component $L$ in \eqref{model-price} induces the following bias in the spot volatility estimator at time $t \in [0,T]$: